-The following text is provided from the owner of the Family Tree previously mentioned.
+The following text is provided from the owner of the Family Tree.
 There are some extracts from various newspaper articles, information from family members and excerpts from The Kinmel Park Riots 1919 by Julian Putkowski ISBN 0-9512776-1-8 which can be obtained from St. Margaret’s Church, Bodelwyddan.

 Private 85th.Batt.Canadian Army(Nova Scotia Regiment).Service No.877467.Killed 5Mar 1919 Kimmel Park,Flintshire,Wales.Age 20.Buried Bodelwyddan(St.Margaret)Churchyard,Flintshire.